What to Know: We independently review products we recommend. If you click on links we provide, we may earn a commission. Learn more.

 All full-sized Theragun models have an ergonomic triangular handle design, which is among the best for maneuvering hard-to-reach areas of the body.
 Theragun also offers a very intuitive phone app with guided routines for treating specific body regions or problems – IT band syndrome, anyone?

 Other than that, Theragun devices are just massage guns like any other with similar specifications.
 But which one is the best Theragun for IT band syndrome?

-Best Theragun for IT Band – Prime
+Best Theragun for IT Band – Prime or Elite

 In our opinion, Theragun Prime will be the best Theragun for IT band syndrome because it offers a nice balance of stall force and amplitude, and doesn’t cost a fortune.

 For those who need a little extra, or who have much larger thighs, we recommend going one tier up for the Theragun Elite – 10lbs. more stall force, and more fancy features.